FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

   - Storage: linked list, array, packed queue, red-black tree, octree.
   - Indexing: insertion order, by name, by user compare, by hash+compare.
 - cepCell: The unit node.
 Holds metacell, optional data or link, and optional store for children.

+### Operations timeline (OPS) essentials
+Long-running work, lifecycle boot/shutdown, and pack-specific jobs should surface through the OPS API so tooling can observe progress deterministically.
+Use `cep_op_start(verb_dt, target_path, mode_dt, payload, size, ttl)` to open a dossier under `/rt/ops/<oid>`, then append state/history entries with the helper routines in `cep_ops.c` or close it via `cep_op_close(oid, status_dt, summary, len)`.
+Watchers attach with `cep_op_await(oid, want_dt, ttl, continuation_dt, payload, size)` and fire during heartbeat commit, eliminating the need for polling.
+Always consult `docs/L0_KERNEL/design/L0-DESIGN-HEARTBEAT-AND-OPS.md` before adjusting sequencing so envelope creation, history ordering, and watcher TTL behaviour stay deterministic.

+### Diagnostics mailbox and CEI helper
+`cep_cei_emit` is the canonical path for recording structured Error Facts.
+It resolves the diagnostics mailbox at `/data/mailbox/diag` (or a mailbox you pass in), stages an immutable `err/` branch, records TTL metadata via `cep_mailbox_record_expiry`, and optionally emits `sig_cei/<severity>` impulses or closes an OPS dossier when `attach_to_op` is set.
+Always ensure the heartbeat has been configured (`cep_heartbeat_configure`) and started so the diagnostics mailbox exists, and favour `cep_cell_put_*` helpers when adding fields to avoid breaking hashing.
+The mailbox topic and CEI paper detail TTL precedence, retention bookkeeping, and severity policy—revisit them before altering message layout or introducing new severities.

+### Lifecycle scopes and bootstrap cadence
+Kernel startup is deterministic: call `cep_l0_bootstrap()` to provision the cell system, heartbeat, diagnostics mailbox, and namepool; then configure the heartbeat (`cep_heartbeat_configure`), run `cep_heartbeat_startup`, and begin beats via `cep_heartbeat_begin` or `cep_heartbeat_step`.
+Each scope (`kernel`, `store`, `packs`) reports readiness through the `op/boot` dossier so packs can await specific states.
+Shutdown mirrors the sequence: `cep_heartbeat_emit_shutdown` opens `op/shdn`, lifecycle scopes unwind in reverse order, and shutdown closes with `sts:ok` unless a fatal CEI emission forces failure.
+The startup/shutdown topic documents the published OIDs and watcher guidance—skim it before modifying bootstrap helpers or writing tests that depend on lifecycle signalling.

 ### Naming vs Structural Tags
 - `cell->metacell.dt` carries the cell's own name (domain + tag).
 For dictionary children this matches the key assigned by the parent.